Jenny-PL/unit_3_notes/sortingAlgorithms.md

 - In-place sorting saves on space, but may take more time, and ends up modifying the initial list.
 - If you don't want to modify original list, need to make a copy or use strategy that returns a new copy

+**stable**:  Equivalent items wont swap places!
-**stable**: A sorting algorithm is stable if it guarantees that the relative ordering of two values having the same sort key is the same after the sort as it was before the sort.
+- stable = relative ordering of two values having the same sort key is the same after the sort as it was before the sort.
 - allows for sorting by an arbitrary number of attributes
 - example: you can sort by both age, and name. (sort by name first... then sort by age... this will result in a list ordered by age, however in case of tie, sorted by name)